 The minor will enhance the education of students who are planning to work in a variety of settings with a global health focus, including health care, government, education, and non-governmental organizations.

-The Global Health minor offers students the opportunity to explore emerging global health challenges, particularly in resource-poor countries.
-The minor will add value to any major, but it is particularly relevant to students majoring in applied conservation science, conflict analysis and resolution, environmental science, geography, global affairs, global and environmental change, nursing, sociology, and or any of the foreign languages offered at Mason.
+The minor will add value to any major, but it is particularly relevant to students majoring in applied conservation science, conflict analysis and resolution, environmental science, environmental and sustainability studies, geography, global affairs, government and international politics, health administration and policy, nursing, social work, sociology, or any of the foreign languages offered at Mason.
 The minor may also provide a competitive advantage for students interested in pursuing advance studies such as law, medicine, and nursing.

 GCH 332: Health and Disease